perty/supertrek/ReadMe.md

 Correctness will also be a challenge, if I have the stamina to type it all in.
 If it seems to work, is it as intended?

+### Bugs and like

+The Basic code is well tested by playing and I believe no true bugs are there.

+However, bugs are created in the translation so that takes extensive testing to find out.
+Since I don't remember much about how to play and never known the inner workings, it is a challenge.

+I have discovered some minor things when using subroutines that will probably not cause any errors.

 ### Ultimate goal

 The ultimate goal would be to put this online for others to enjoy and get a glimpse of what playing a game would be like back then.